-Making 205oz-in and transiting at a blazing 0.05sec/60° this mini-class servo is both powerful and fast enough for mid-size 3D/XA models.
-And fairly large ones at that.
-Like 3D models sporting wingspans into the mid-70" range where 12S power systems and 35cc gasser engines rule.
-Quite simply, it's a fantastic servo for your next project . . . it's our best mini!
+Based on our popular DS175BLHV, this servo is ideal for 80N turbine powered models, 550-class helicopters, and 3D acrobatic models sporting wingspans into the mid-70" range where 12S power systems and 35cc gasser engines rule.
+Quite simply, it's a fantastic servo for your next project . . . and it's our very best mini!

 Note; competing servos like an MKS HV9767 offer you aluminum cases but with coreless motors.
 Coreless motors are great when you're on a budget, where our DS160CLHV is a better choice . . . . but if you want the very best mini we make, then DS205BLHV is it.
 Could we make it even more powerful?
-Sure, but at the expense of speed and for 3D, when control surfaces move at the blink of an eye, you can't trade off too much speed just to advertise more torque.
-Servos are always a compromise between torque and speed and when you want the best, this is the mini you want.
+Sure, but at the expense of speed and for some models, especially 3D and helis when rotor blades and control surfaces move at the blink of an eye, you can't trade off too much speed just to have more torque since you can more economically get that in a standard size.
+Remember, servos are always a compromise between torque and speed and when you want the best, this is the mini you want.

 1. Start with the best possible brushless-motor.
 When commutation happens electronically (instead of mechanically), the motor runs cooler because there's no insulating build up of brush dust over time.
 And since electrons don't wear out, a brushless-motor lasts 5X longer than a coreless-motor.

 2. Of course, if you want a stronger mini-size servo, it helps to start with a stronger motor.
 Like the one in our standard-size 470oz-in servo.
 Stuffing it into a mini-class case required outside the box thinking.
 The gearing it to be really fast.
 It's how's we it makes 205oz-in/0.050sec/60° within a compact frame.